randomcontrol/mkdocs/metacode/docs/Python/Pages/lock.md

   # Safely RD/WR the DAG here...
   # ...
-  reload_all()  # Optionally call this if changes were made. lock.unlock()   # Call this unless the current scope ends here.
+  reload_all()  # Optionally call this if changes were made. lock.unlock()   # Call this to release the scene/DAG.
 ```